 In Florida, accident victims have 2 years from the date of the crash to file an auto accident lawsuit.

 Florida is one of several states that have a no-fault car insurance system.

 In Florida, every driver is required to carry personal injury protection (or PIP) coverage, which pays for medical bills and other economic damages suffered by anyone under the policy—regardless of who was at fault for the accident.

 PIP insurance claims have limits, though.
 For example, you cannot recover non-economic damages, such as pain and suffering.

 In order to file a lawsuit against the driver who caused your accident, your injuries must meet a “serious injury” threshold amount set by Florida state law.

 That means you must have experienced one of the following as a result of the auto accident:

-- a significant limitation of use of a body function or system, or
+- A significant limitation of the use of a body function or system, or

 The no-fault system does not apply to car damage claims.
 Liability for vehicle damage can be made against the at-fault driver without limitation.